Saint Ignatius' College, Riverview: History

 Following Archbishop Roger William Bede Vaughan OSB's invitation to the Jesuits to come to Sydney, on condition that they open a boys' boarding school, and the bequest of Fr John Joseph Therry, who on his death in 1864 left the greater part of his property to the Society of Jesus, Joseph Dalton SJ concluded arrangements for the purchase of the Riverview property on 28 June 1878.
 Dalton became founding rector of the college.

 The first students were brought to the school as advertised in the Catholic newspaper The Express, whereby boys aged between 8 and 12 would be received at Riverview "as soon as possible after the Christmas holidays".
 Classes commenced with two students on 11 February 1880, in a small stone cottage on the Riverview estate.

-The original cottage became very cramped with greater numbers and, in order to provide better accommodation, St Michael's House was built.
+The original cottage became very cramped with greater numbers and, to provide better accommodation, St Michael's House was built.
 The building was designed by W. W. Wardell and opened on the feast of Saint Michael, 29 September 1880.
 In 1882 a wooden boatshed was built for rowing and in 1883 the infirmary took shape.

 In its early years the college offered classical and modern languages, history, mathematics, the natural sciences and all other branches required for the civil service, the junior, senior and matriculation examinations, along with modern mercantile subjects.

 By December 1882, with an enrolment of only 70 boys, the college extended the curriculum to include English composition, writing, music, singing, drawing, painting, Irish history and oral Latin.

 Lessons were taught six days a week.
 Prayers began the day at 6.15 am, followed by Mass and study before breakfast at 8.30 am and concluded with night prayers at 8.30 pm.
 On Sundays and holidays the boys were allowed to sleep in until 6.30 am.

 Within seven years of its founding, keen observers were taking notice.
 In 1887, James Francis Hogan wrote in The Irish in Australia that:

 "St. John's College, affiliated to the University of Sydney; St. Ignatius' College, Riverview, conducted by the Jesuit Fathers; and St. Joseph's College, Hunter Hill [sic], under the management of the Marist Fathers [sic, actually the Marist Brothers], are three educational institutions that reflect the highest credit on the Catholic population of the parent colony".

-The main building of the college was constructed in three stages between 1885–1930 and the foundation stone was laid by Cardinal Moran, Archbishop of Sydney, on 15 December 1885.
+The main building of the college was constructed in three stages between 1885 and 1930 and the foundation stone was laid by Cardinal Moran, Archbishop of Sydney, on 15 December 1885.